vthinkxie/injection-js/README.md

 However, if you want to use dependency injection in your Node.js, Vue, React, Vanilla JS, TypeScript, etc. application you won't be able to take advantage of `StaticInjector` the way that Angular will because your application won't be compatible with Angular compiler.

 This means that **if you need dependency injection outside of Angular `@angular/core` is not an option.
-In such case, use `injection-js` for fast, small, reliable, high-quality, well designed and well tested solution.**
+In such case, use `injection-js` for fast, small, reliable, high-quality, well-designed and well tested solution.**

 # How to use?